thuan2412/Joint-covariate-alignment-and-concept-alignment/README.md

 --n_hparams 10
 --n_trials 2

-and then re-launch them by running step 2 again.
+and then re-launch them again.

 Finally, to view the results of your sweep by: